Optometry

 Students are required to purchase official MCPHS scrubs from Trippi's Uniforms(keep link) for use during the Doctor of Optometry program.

-As first year students in the MCPHS School of Optometry, you will receive an equipment package, which includes the following items needed for your first year of studies;
+As first-year students in the MCPHS School of Optometry, you will receive an equipment package that includes the following items needed for your first year of studies:

 • MCPHS 1st-Year Optometry Equipment Kit, packaged inside an MCPHS embossed rolling carrying case